What is 5G?

 Hema Kadia – Can you provide perspective from ONAP RAN architecture?

-5G Key Technologies | Watchout for future fireside chat series
+5G Technologies | Watchout for future fireside chat series

-Beyond the mentioned technologies, we need automation, security, IoT, artificial intelligence and machine learning, of course, augmented reality and virtual reality – all come together to support the end to end use cases.
+Beyond the mentioned technologies, we need automation, security, IoT, artificial intelligence, and machine learning, of course, augmented reality, and virtual reality – all come together to support the end-to-end use cases.

-And so as a part of a future sessions, what we plan to do is take an individual topic from the 5g technologies, define specific aspects of that technology, how it is being used to deliver specific use cases, whether they are in progress, or are the future use cases that we plan to cover.
+And so as a part of future sessions, what we plan to do is take an individual topic from the 5g technologies, define specific aspects of that technology, how it is being used to deliver specific use cases, whether they are in progress or are the future use cases that we plan to cover.